mile-hi-labs/react-data/README.md

 ## Overview
-React Data is a state management solution for React applications.
-The library is lightweight, configurable so you can get up and running quickly.
+React Data is a state management library for React and React Native applications.
+The library is lightweight and configurable so you can quickly connect to your API and get back to writing code.

 ## How it Works
-React Data uses the [Context Hooks](https://reactjs.org/docs/context.html) to construct a global data store that interconnects adapters, serializers, and models to communicate with your API, retrieve your data, and then store that data locally so it's ready to use.
-React Data currently assumes your using a [JSON API](https://jsonapi.org/) with REST patterns.
-To learn more about React Data, visit the [API Documentation](https://app.gitbook.com/@mile-hi-labs/s/react-data/).
+React Data uses the [Context Hooks](https://reactjs.org/docs/context.html) to construct a global data store that interconnects adapters, serializers, and models to communicate with your API, retrieve data, and store that data in a local store that's available in any component.
+React Data works best with a [JSON-API](https://jsonapi.org/) and REST patterns.
+To learn more about React Data or for more advanced usage, please visit the [API Documentation](https://app.gitbook.com/@mile-hi-labs/s/react-data/).

 ## Quick Start